MrEkoMan/ai-agent-chatgpt/README.md

 - Optionally the workflow attempts to commit `openapi.json` back to `main` when changed; if you prefer a PR-based flow I can update the workflow to open a pull request instead of pushing directly.

 Fetch the artifact from the workflow run UI (Actions → Choose run → Artifacts → openapi-json).

+Note: `docker compose up` will start the built image which runs `uvicorn` by default (the compose service no longer overrides the image CMD).
+Use `docker compose run --rm ai-agent ...` to override the command for development.